OliverKillane/Arm-11-Group-Project/README.md

 ### Emulator Structure
 The emulator pipeline works as follows:
+ - Take program arguments for GPIO, memory dump, video output etc.
- - Read the assembled binary into memory.
+ - Read the assembled binary into memory (assumed little endian format), can run of both big and little endian systems.
- - Decode and execute each instruction individually (no pipelining).
+ - Fetch, decode and execute each instruction, taking into account the ARm 3 stage pipeline.
- - Handle any errors, process I/O.
- - Update the state of the machine.
+ - Update memory, registers and upon video pointer write update the output display.
+ - Take keyboard input and allow program interaction through special memory location.
+ - Handle any errors with useful messages.

 ### Assembler Structure
 The assembler pipeline works as follows: